torteno/HyBot-public-repository/TWITTER_API_SETUP.md

 **This is the ONLY key you need for read-only tweet monitoring!**

+**Note:** If you see "Redirect URI" or "Callback URL" fields during setup, you can leave them blank or use a placeholder like `http://localhost` - they won't be used for Bearer Token authentication.

 ### Option 2: OAuth 1.0a (More Complex - Not Needed)

 If you need write access, you would need: